NAITTOU/deploy_people_counter_app_edge/README.md

 ![people-counter-python](./images/people-counter-image.png)

+This project is part of the Udacity Nanodegree program in the Intel® Edge AI, most of the README.md file documentation , set up instructions and the project starter code can be found in the project original repository: https://github.com/udacity/nd131-openvino-fundamentals-project-starter.

 ## What it Does

 The people counter application will demonstrate how to create a smart video IoT solution using Intel® hardware and software tools.
 The app will detect people in a designated area, providing the number of people in the frame, average duration of people in frame, and total count.